Nodonisko/groot/README.md

 Check existing tests for inspiration.
 For example `./src/components/__tests__/Text.js` etc.

+### How to add new icon to icon fonts

+Place SVG of new icon to folder `./assets/fontIcons/source` then go to website (Icomoon)[https://icomoon.io/app/#/select].
+Select all files from `source` folder and drag&drop them into page.
+They should appear as Untitled Set.
+Select all icons clicking one by one, or click on hambuger menu icon at right side of Untitled Set a click Select all.
+Then click generate font at bottom of page.
+Download archive, uzip it and copy file `selection.json` and `fonts/icomoon.tff` into our project folder `assets/fontIcons`.
+Then run `yarn run link:icons`.
+Thats all, you are done.

 ## Other IDEs and editors (don't needed if you are using Atom)

 #### Prettier